FaroukY/CorporateEquivalence/README.md

 2. TBB (Threading Building Blocks): Required for efficient parallel computation.
 3. Gurobi (for HNSN experiments in the usss directory only): Make sure to set the Gurobi license file environment variable: `export GRB_LICENSE_FILE=/sw/external/gurobi/gurobi.lic`

+You have the choice of downloading the above on your system, or building from source for Eigen and Boost.
+To build Eigen from source, include the source under each project's `./src/external/eigen` path.
+By default, we fetch and link Boost from source; to disable this behaviour disable `USE_FETCHCONTENT_FOR_BOOST` in the make CMake file by changing ON to OFF.

 If you encounter an error such as `libtbb.so.12: cannot open shared object file: No such file or directory` when running the experiment driver, set the LD_LIBRARY_PATH environment variable to include the path to your TBB installation (adjust the path as needed based on where you downloaded TBB):

 ```bash